 A Boston lexicographer named Albert Matthews searched early American literature to find who coined the expression.
 He found it in a letter written in 1778 by a New York farmer, Hector St. John de Crevecoeur.
-Matthews, though, surmised people used the expression widely.
+Matthews, though, surmised people used the expression widely back then.

-Samuel Kercheval, in his History of the Valley of Virginia, wrote that pioneers feared Indian summer.
+Samuel Kercheval, in his History of the Valley of Virginia, wrote that pioneers feared the season.
 “It afforded the Indians -- who during the severe Winter never made any incursions into the settlements -- another opportunity of visiting the settlements with destructive warfares."

 Some said the multicolored leaves wear war paint.

 Some speculated it got its name because people noticed the warm weather in places where Native Americans lived.
 Or, they thought, because Indians first described it to Europeans, or because it's the time of year when Indians typically hunt.